numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

 NumPy has a very large user base.
 Those users rely on NumPy being stable and the code they write that uses NumPy functionality to keep working.
-NumPy is also actively maintained and improved -- and sometimes improvements require or are made easier by breaking backwards compatibility.
+NumPy is also actively maintained and improved -- and sometimes improvements require, or are made easier, by breaking backwards compatibility.
 Finally, there are trade-offs in stability for existing users vs. avoiding errors or having a better user experience for new users.
-These competing needs often give rise to long debates and to delays in accepting or rejecting contributions.
+These competing needs often give rise to long debates and delay accepting or rejecting contributions.
 This NEP tries to address that by providing a policy as well as examples and rationales for when it is or isn't a good idea to break backwards compatibility.